 For those familiar with the previous structure, many of the former thematic groups have chosen to become independent multi-agency groups, and are successfully progressing their own agendas.

 The most significant challenges locally are transport, housing, connectivity and fuel poverty.
-The graphic below shows how these challenges relate to our chosen strategic priorities.
 All three of the Delivery Groups will contribute to addressing different aspects of these challenges.

 You can find out more about our structure in the Local Outcomes Improvement Plan.

-Find out about the six key values which guide community planning in Orkney.
+Find out about the seven key values which guide community planning in Orkney.